 Toward the end of 1991, however, I grew increasingly depressed and asked God repeatedly why he had permitted the move.
 As I prayed, God began

 to admonish me.
 Had I not committed my life to him?
 Had I not been telling everyone that the Bible Institute was God's work and not mine?
-Why
+Had

-A NEW CAMPUS WITH OLD AND NEW PROBLEMS
+A NEW LOCATION WITH OLD AND NEW PROBLEMS

 I hoped and prayed that the spiritual climate among staff members would improve without our presence.
 This was unfortunately not the case.